emmajanedrews/base-template/_posts/2017-02-03-whats-going-on-with-mortgage-rates.md

 Given that mortgage rates are going to go up even more, it makes a lot of sense to lock in your mortgage financing now.
 It puts you in a very strong position when you go out to purchase.
 That's the place to start.
 In our next video, I’ll show you how to become a “sure thing” as a buyer.

-<br>Studies show that 89% of people hire an agent when they are ready to buy a home.
+Studies show that 89% of people hire an agent when they are ready to buy a home.
 My team and I would very much like you to consider using us as your agents in the event that you're ready to buy or sell.
 Even if you just have a few quick questions, we would love to hear from you.
 Just give us a call or send us an email.